annotatedtmg/annotatedtmg/tmg/martial.md

 I wish our love could go the way of all flesh \\
 But it's not right and it's not nice \\
 To try to kill the same thing twice \\
-Would you pack your things?
+Would you pack your things \\
 We are going to Marrakesh

 ## Credits ## {#credits}

-Thanks as always to the superlative Caliclimber, whose [Flickr page](https://www.flickr.com/photos/caliclimber/sets/72157616741868919/) provided the album art.
+Thanks tremendously to [Riley Routh](https://rileyrouth.com) for yet again transcribing this album.
+And of course, thanks as always to the superlative Caliclimber, whose [Flickr page](https://www.flickr.com/photos/caliclimber/sets/72157616741868919/) provided the album art.